jackjliew/ai-openscale/cloud-faststart.md

 ## Configure the Drift monitor
 {: #gs-drift-config}

-For information about how to configure the Drift monitory, see [Configure the Drift Detection monitor](/docs/services/ai-openscale?topic=ai-openscale-behavior-drift-config).
+For information about how to configure the Drift monitor, see [Configure the Drift Detection monitor](/docs/services/ai-openscale?topic=ai-openscale-behavior-drift-config).

 ## Viewing results
 {: #gs-viewres}